epam/mriviewer/CONTRIBUTING.md

 Download link:
 [NodeJS](https://nodejs.org/en/download/)

-Version noit below than v.6.10.3 is required
+Version not below than v.6.10.3 is required

 After NodeJS installation please check that everything is installed correctly (for example, PATH ), using command:
 ```